jomanor/Data-Science-Portfolio/Tableau Projects/HR Dashboard/README.md

 - View key details such as **name**, **department**, **position**, **gender**, **age**, **education**, and **salary**.
 - Filter the records by any of these columns to drill down into specific employee information.

-This feature provides HR managers with an efficient tool for accessing detailed employee information without the need for manual data retrieval, streamlining the decision-making process.

 ---

+The dataset used for the project can be found on **HumanResources.csv**.
+This is an artificial dataset created by me, the code developed for the data generation is **DatasetGeneration.py**.
+The Tableau file is **HR Dashboard.twbx**.

 ## Proyecto de Tabla interactiva de RRHH